Bruce Talamon: R&B photography

 After graduating from Whittier College, Talamon received an offer to work as a photographer at the 1972 Watts Festival in Los Angeles.
 Although he did not end up getting the job, he was able to secure a backstage pass, which allowed him the access needed to take pictures of some of the most notable R&B artists of that era.
 His photograph of Isaac Hayes was, according Talamon, "the first R&B photograph [he] ever took".
 It was also on that occasion that he met photographer Howard Bingham and, thanks to Bingham's introducing him to Soul Newspapers owner Regina Jones, began working as a contributing photographer, and later, photo editor.

 In 1974, Talamon expanded his client base to include Motown Records, his first corporate client.
 He was soon shooting publicity and editorial photographs for other record companies, including CBS Records.
 This same year, he also began working as a freelancer for Jet, Ebony, and Black Stars magazines.
-Over the span of his career, he shot such household names as Donna Summers, James Brown, Marvin Gaye, Bootsy Collins, and Chaka Khan.
+Over the span of his career, he shot such household names as Donna Summer, James Brown, Marvin Gaye, Bootsy Collins, and Chaka Khan.

 In the late 1970s and early 1980s, Talamon accompanied several artists on tour, including Bob Marley (1978–1980) and Earth, Wind and Fire (1979–1980).
 His career as a photographer for R&B record companies came effectively to an end in 1982 due to new policies concerning photo buyouts.